honne/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 Currently, post-run plugins are only available when using the ``cdap-data-pipeline`` application template.

-Available post-run plugins are documented in the :ref:`reference of plugins
+Available post-run plugins are documented in the :ref:`Plugin Reference
 <cask-hydrator-plugins-post-run-plugins>`.

 Real-time Pipelines